gidoichi/ical-converter/README.md

 # ical-converter

 ical-converter convertes iCalendar (RFC5545) components to event component.
+It is running as a server to get iCalendar from URL and convert to VEVENT contained iCalendar to register external calendar service.

 Some component specified properties are also converted to corresponding properties.